„Take care of your body.

 - Week 3 & 4 - No Sweets, no snacks: Start this weeks without candy and snacks like chips and replace them with fruits.
 In the beginning it is difficult to say NO to the chocolate bar and eat an apple instead, but your body and health will thank you for it.
 It's all about the quantity, as always.
 Even though fruit is very healthy, it contains a lot of glucose (Sugar).
 1-2 pieces of fruit are no problem if you skip other sweets.
 Your meals can still be as before.

 - Week 5 & 6 - Bye, bye dough: Say goodbye more and more to white flour, biscuits, cakes and pastries.
 Many dough products from the bakery contain a lot of unhealthy trans fats and baking agents that can be harmful to your digestive system.
 Furthermore, white flour is directly converted into sugar in the body and has a low glycaemic value, which means that the body benefits very little of it and converts it into surplus energy.
 Of course, getting a bun from the baker in the morning is the easiest way to have breakfast.
 A natural yoghurt with oat flakes and fresh fruits, an omelette with cheese and mushrooms or a wholegrain bread with cream cheese, tomato and lean ham can still be prepared quickly and it satiates you in a healthy way.
-If you need more tips on breakfast dishes, read the article 10 quick breakfast dishes.
+If you need more tips on breakfast dishes, read the article 10 protein-rich breakfast recipes.

 As already mentioned, of course you don't have to give up everything, but stick to the plan.
 Even if the 6 weeks are over, continue with the last phase.
 Leave everything unhealthy, sweet, greasy away and eat more fruits and drink more clean water.
 Try to eat healthy fats, proteins and carbohydrates.
 These are best obtained from fish, lean meat and vegetables, vegetables and more vegetables.
 If you have chicken wings with fries for diner, enjoy it as long as you stay on track.
 Try to stick to your plan quite strictly during the first 6 weeks and only make exceptions from time to time.
 Forget about the mindset: If I have already cheated now, then I can give it up completely.
 Consistency is the keyword.